 Divvied up between sleeping, eating, spending time with loved ones, and the requisite survival-level efforts (usually a job, these days, rather than hunting and gathering), there’s generally not a lot of time left over for you.
 For your cares and passions.

 This is the excuse I hear more frequently than any other from folks who are frustrated over not being able to pursue the things they’re passionate about.
 Not enough time.
 Too much work.
 Family or friends are too demanding.
-It’s essentially all the same story: There’s not enough time, so I’m putting off my passions until there is.
+There’s not enough time, so I’m putting off my passions until there is.

 There will always be more we want to do than there is time in which to do it.
 And as soon as we accept this uncomfortable truth, our plans can become less about making excuses and more about making the best use of the time we do have.

-A common piece of advice for those who crave more time in which to build their ideal life is to eliminate passive activities — like sitting in front of the television — from your schedule.
-I say if watching TV what you love, keep it on the agenda; just don’t complain that your side business hasn’t done as well as you’d hoped, or that your painting skills aren’t improving, if you’re spending your downtime watching hour-long cop dramas instead of refining your product or learning something new.
+A common piece of advice for those who crave more time in which to build their ideal life is to eliminate passive activities, like sitting in front of the television, from your schedule.
+If watching TV what you love, keep it on the agenda, but don’t complain if your side business hasn’t done as well as you’d hoped or that your painting skills aren’t improving if you’re spending your downtime watching hour-long cop dramas instead of refining your product or learning something new.

-What you do with your spare time defines your priorities, how you’ll develop as a person, and what your life will look like in the future.
+What you do with your spare time demonstrates your priorities and defines how you’ll develop as a person, and what your life will look like in the future.